sbt/website/src/reference/04-Howto/15-Howto-Track-File-Inputs-and-Outputs.md

 Every time that `buildObjects` is invoked from the sbt shell, it will re-compile all of the source files.
 This becomes expensive as the number of source files increases.
-In addition to `fileInputs`, sbt also provides another api `fileInputReport` that provides information about what source files have changed since the last time the task successfully completed.
-Using the `fileInputReport`, we can make the build above incremental:
+In addition to `fileInputs`, sbt also provides another api, `inputFileChanges`, that provides information about what source files have changed since the last time the task successfully completed.
+Using the `inputFileChanges`, we can make the build above incremental:

 ```scala
 import scala.sys.process._